 In this regard, a solid QR code platform can help, too.
 It would allow you to manage the cashiers or locations where you have set up codes for cashless payments.
 And if ever you need to, you can disable the use of the code right from the solution to prevent transactions being made through it further.

 Fake tickets are a bane to any event organizer because they translate to losses and security nightmares.
 However, there is one way to make tickets more secure: QR codes.
 If your company has an activity, you can generate unique codes for every participant, an approach that can modernize event ticketing.
 This makes sure that a ticket admits only one person, thus, preventing fake tickets from going rampant.

 Though QR codes are popular for ticketing for events only now, buses, airlines, boats, and other modes of transportation can also use them.
 This is advantageous for transport companies that have online ticketing modules.
 They can provide QR codes to passengers, which they can scan at turnstiles, instead of sending them PDF tickets that they would still have to print out.

 In the early days of the consumer use of QR codes, they were all the rage.
 However, their use quickly fizzled because of insufficient planning and implementation.
 Their popularity rose again, though, when Apple added a QR reader feature to iOS 11 in 2017.

 This time, marketers and brands know better so they are incorporating QR codes into campaigns that engage people wherever they are.
 They also use them together with solutions that can track how many individuals have scanned the codes.
 Thus, they can create a better profile of their audience to enhance their future marketing campaigns.

+Now you know why should a business use QR Codes.
 You can do the same for your organization, too.
-QR codes are even a less cost-restrictive marketing tool.
+QR codes are a less cost-restrictive marketing tool.
 That is why they can become your ally in expanding your business operations.